TechnicJelle/BlueMapWebAddons/README.md

 Some addons may support or require being edited by you, however.\
 If that is the case, the README of that script will explain the extra steps.

+These web addons are not limited to any specific platform; they work on all platforms that BlueMap supports.
+Also note that they do *not* go into the `BlueMap/addons` directory!
+That one is for BlueMap Native Addons, which is something else from BlueMap Web Addons.

 ## Support
 To get support with any of these addons, scripts, or styles, please join the [BlueMap Discord server](https://bluecolo.red/map-discord) and ask your questions in [#3rd-party-support](https://discord.com/channels/665868367416131594/863844716047106068).